-Many times, past decisions that result in mistakes make young people feel their future is limited.
+Decisions that result in mistakes can make young people feel they can’t get back on the right path.
 Strive Hall tries to show them that is far from true.
-Seeing others succeed despite a checkered history breeds new life into youths who face similar challenges.
+Seeing others succeed despite a checkered history breeds new life into young people who face similar challenges.

 McKnight explains the impact of seeing such relatable success with his own eyes.

 “They told us about their past,” he said of the brothers.
 “They did a couple of troubled things.
 I got in trouble with a couple things.
 But they still did it (attended college) even though they got in trouble.”

 Another camp workshop, “Energy & Effort,” delivers the message” “Success requires work.”
 “The energy and the effort that you put into something, it shows,” Jones said.
 “And if you aren’t working hard, it’s not hard to tell.”

 Longs and Jones know about working to better themselves.
 Longs dropped out of college with a 1.3 grade-point average.
 Jones wasn’t far ahead with a 1.8 GPA.